fsmawi/acquia-test/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 You will also have to start a [mock API using merver](https://github.com/raghunat/merver): `npm run mock:jobs` for example, or `npm run mock <path to merver yml>`.

+### Development web sockets
+In addition to the above, to simulate a successful websocket flow for job logs, run these 3 processes:

+ 1. `npm run mock:websocket`
+ 2. `npm run mock -- test/api-mock-resources/stream-logs.yml`
+ 3. `npm start`

+Note: Due to the nature of the mock server, you will need to restart it to get the job to say it is in progress again.

 ### Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.